Coal deposits were discovered here in 1869, which supplied thankful settlers because wood was in short supply.

 Alexander Henderson came to the area to take advantage of the mining opportunities in 1870.
 He had worked as a stonemason in Scotland before moving to New York City, with his wife Jessie and their four children.
 Henderson worked as a stonemason and cutter in New York before traveling to Minersville to homestead two 80-acre parcels of land in Cloud County.
 He made a dugout to live in before returning to his family in New York to continue making money in his trade.

 The couple modernized the home in the 1940s.
-The home stayed within the family in the next decades until it was sold to Eldon and Tana Trost mid-1970s.
-The Trosts made many repairs and updates but by 1998 water had gotten underneath the patio area and some of the walls began to crumble.
+The home stayed within the family in the next decades until it was sold to Eldon and Tana Trost in the mid-1970s.
+The Trosts made many repairs and updates, but by 1998, water had gotten underneath the patio area, and some of the walls began to crumble.
 It still stands but has been empty since that time.
 It is located along old U.S. 81 along the southeast edge of Minersville.

 By 1882, Henderson was operating three mine shafts on his farm, producing 12 tons of coal daily.
 That year, after the national labor union took notice of Minersville and encouraged miners to join for improved working conditions and safety, the Knights of Labor lodge was built.
 The building also served as a community center for area meetings, musicals, and theatrical productions.

 Henderson often had problems with annual mine inspections.
 In 1892, one 60-foot shaft was determined “not in a condition for any man,” for it lacked ventilation, railing, and a second opening.
 Additionally, it was found that the hoisting cable was an “old hemp rope, almost broken in many places,” and there were no gates at the top of the shaft.
 The rope was fixed, and a gate was installed during the inspector’s visit.